CreativeCollisionsLimited/mdc-feature-documentation/contents/v2/landed-cost-engine/landed_cost_engine.md

 #### - Failed:
 - Response with status: `400`
-- A string message:
-  `Failed to get records for the provided information`

 #### Geo Area
 Given a geographic area code, get the name, language, and countries that belong to it.